"The

 serious relapses.

 I became the "househusband."
-(Then I broke my ankle, and for two months the
+Then I broke my ankle, and for two months the

-the laundry, and take care of the pets.
+laundry, and take care of the pets.
 Why?
 We loved her!

 Later, when I suffered a lung infection from a "Dagwood sandwich" of causes,